So how did we get to this point?

 I think the biggest reason that we have slipped as a nation is what I call "The Wussification of America."
 We are raising our kids to be weak, dependent, wusses.
 Part of the problem is parents, part of it is our education system, and part may even be the government.
 Sometimes going against what is popular is the most wise direction to take, however.

 Everyone seems to agree that changes need to be made when it comes to education.
 The problem is that the popular changes seem to be going in the direction of making things easier and more comfortable for students, rather than tougher.
 This is a problem.

 There are many examples of this trend.
+I am going to discuss some of these examples in a few of my upcoming blogs.
 This brings me to my topic for today: